iforce2d/weenyPRU/firmware/README.md

 The project was created with STM32CubeIDE so it should be importable with that IDE.
 If this does not work, let me know if there are any missing files I need to add.

+Note that a debug build will not be fast enough for high step rates, and will also probably cause the SPI connection with the RPi to drop out frequently.

 ## Hardware pins

 The 'TMC2209' pre-built binary dedicates PB6 as a UART TX pin and is what the current source code will build.
 The pin layout below is for this version.